Nakajima quiver varieties in dimension four: Preliminaries

-\begin{lem} A finite balanced chain of vertices of weight \(1\) has to either be \(\mir(\A[m])\) for some $m \in \Nat$ or have unbalanced vertices at each end. \end{lem} \begin{proof} Suppose we have .
-Since both of them are balanced they can only have neighbours of weight $1$.
-Repeating this procedure, it has to either stop at an unbalanced $1$ or become a cycle, as the rank is finite. \end{proof}
+\begin{lem} A finite balanced chain of vertices of weight \(1\) has to either be some \(\mir(\A)\) or have unbalanced vertices at each end. \end{lem} \begin{proof} Consider two adjacent weight \(1\) vertices.
+If both are balanced then they can only have neighbours of weight $1$.
+Repeating this procedure, we either stop at an unbalanced $1$ or form a cycle. \end{proof}